MicroEJ/docs/overview.rst

 Using the MicroEJ Studio tool, an application developer will be able to:

--  Import Virtual Devices matching his target hardware in order to develop and test applications on the simulator;
+-  Import Virtual Devices matching his target hardware in order to develop and test applications on the Simulator;

 -  Deploy the application locally on an hardware device equipped with the MicroEJ Firmware;